0xSplits/kayron/README.md

 ### Worker

-The worker is a [custom task engine] executing asynchronous worker handlers iteratively.
-New worker handlers can be added easily by implementing the handler interface and registering the handler in the worker engine.
-Kayron's operator chain is executed by a single standard worker handler.
+The worker is a [custom task engine] executing a directed acyclic graph of worker handlers iteratively.
+New worker handlers can be added easily by implementing the handler interface and registering the new handler in the operator chain.
+Kayron's operator chain is executed by a sequential worker engine.

 ```
 type Interface interface {
-	// Cooler is the amount of time that any given handler specifies to wait
-	// before being executed again.
-This is not an interval on a strict schedule.
-	// This is simply the time to sleep after execution, before another cycle
-	// repeats.
-	Cooler() time.Duration

 	// Ensure executes the handler specific business logic in order to complete
 	// the given task, if possible.
 Any error returned will be emitted using the
 	// underlying logger interface.
 Calling this method will not interfere with